 - Red/Blue (Default)

 You can create custom spectral textures in any image editing software.
-While the resolution size of spectral textures are not limited, small sizes such as th 3x1 textures provided work best.
+While the resolution size of spectral textures are not limited, small sizes like the 3x1 textures provided work best.

-The performance of the Chromatic Aberration effect depends on the
+The performance of the Chromatic Aberration effect depends on its

 Intensity value.
 If the

-Intensity value is set high, the render will be slower as it will need more samples to render smooth chromatic aberrations.
+Intensity value is high, the render uses more samples to render smooth chromatic aberrations.
+This makes the process take more time.

-Fast Mode is recommended where possible as it's a lot faster, but not as smooth as the regular mode.
+Fast Mode is the quickest mode and recommended where possible.
+However, it's not as smooth as the regular mode.

 - Shader Model 3